puneet-kumar-garg/Sorting-Algorithm-Visualizer/README.md

 This project offers an interactive and visual way to learn sorting algorithms using C++ and SDL2.
 It helps users see the logic behind sorting through animated comparisons and real-time metrics, making it an ideal educational and practical demonstration of algorithm efficiency.

+🆕 New Update (Latest Commit)

+This update improves the visualization experience by adding colored outlines to each bar and changing the bar color when the array is completely sorted.
+Now, each bar has a clear boundary for better visibility, and once sorting completes, the bars smoothly transition to a green color, indicating successful completion of the sorting process.
+These enhancements make it easier to distinguish array elements during sorting and provide a visually rewarding finish animation.